It's not exaggeration to say that there are few beaches as special as those in Scotland.

-Beach fact: The beach looks so tropical on a sunny day that the Thai Tourist Board accidentally used it on an advertisement for Kai Bae Beach!
+Beach fact: The beach looks so tropical on a sunny day that the Thai Tourist Board once accidentally used it on an advertisement for Kai Bae Beach!

 Getting there: Berneray is a long way from anywhere, which is part of the attraction!
 If you're on Uist, follow the main road all the way to the north of the archipelago.
 Berneray is the last island across a causeway.
 The ferry north to Leverburgh on Harris leaves from a small pier at the southern tip of the island.

 The whole of the Morar peninsular is worth exploring for a couple of days.
-This can easily be worked into many of our itineraries and is one of our favourite variations on the Argyll Coastal Route.
+This can easily be worked into many of our itineraries and it's one of our favourite variations on the Argyll Coastal Route.

-Beach fact: Camusdarach was featured in the film Local Hero and is a popular place on film and TV location tours
+Beach fact: Camusdarach was featured in the film Local Hero and is a popular place on film and TV location tours.

 Getting there: Take the turning off the A830 just south of the bridge over the River Morar and follow the single track road for a couple of miles - the signposted car park will be on your right and it's just a short walk through the dunes to the beach.